Pilot Site: Santiago Island

-Sao Tiago island is Cabo Verde’s main island.
-The island concentrates most of human activities and half of the nation’s population.
-An expedition led along the shores, between Gamboa beach and Ilheu Santa Maria, permitted to identify an extensive and healthy seagrass meadow of Halodule wrightii ascherson.
+Santiago island is Cabo Verde’s main island.
+The island is home to half of the nation’s population.
+An expedition led along the shores, between Gamboa beach and Ilheu Santa Maria, identified an extensive and healthy seagrass meadow of Halodule wrightii ascherson.

-This meadow is located at a very interesting biogeographic transition, where Mediterranean, temperate and tropical seagrass species could potentially meet.
-In addition, the extent of sediment accumulation and accretion throughout the meadow indicates that the seagrass has been present and undisturbed for a long period of time.
-As such, this meadow has a high potential for carbon sequestration and is home to an importance marine fauna such as sea turtles.
+The extent of sediment accumulation and accretion throughout the meadow indicates that the seagrass has been present and undisturbed for a long period of time.
+As such, this meadow has a high potential for carbon sequestration and is home to important marine fauna such as sea turtles.

-However, the ecosystem is endangered by coastal development and high levels of pollution.
-Indeed, the seagrass meadows were found near a newly constructed bridge and an outflow pipe that would discharge directly into the beds.
+However, the ecosystem is endangered by coastal development.
+The seagrass meadows were found near a newly constructed bridge and an outflow pipe that would discharge directly into the beds.